funkyfisch/docker-devops-public/exercises/exercise-1.md

 Exit the container (using the `exit` command).

-Stop the `mywebserver` container and then start it again; do the page changes remain?
+Stop the `mywebserver` container and then start it again (using `docker start`); do the page changes remain?

 5. When started, a container, by default, will attach to a default "bridge" network that is managed by Docker.
 Other containers may connect to it, either by name or via its IP address.

-Start _and_ attach to a new container using the following configuration:
+Run _and_ attach to a new container using the following configuration:

 - Image: `ubuntu`
 - Name: `mywebclient`